patriot1burke/baldurs-forge/README.md

 is semi-structured english descriptions.
 Each document is sent to Open AI to create embeddings for searches.
 These embeddings are stored in a vector DB.
 Each item stored in the vector DB has metadata associated with it:  ID, Type (Weapon or Armor), Slot (Head, Body, Glove, Boot, Necklace etc...)

-When a user asks to find something, the user message is filtered through a specific prompt to identify the type (Weapon or Armor).
+For search queries, the user message is filtered through a specific prompt to identify the type (Weapon or Armor).
 The same user message is sent through a another prompt to extract the Slot.
 This metadata is used as a filter to the vector DB.
 This is Basic RAG.
 Look at my code or do a search on RAG to understand this basic well-known pattern.

 ## Find vs. Search